 Hoi An is an ancient town located in Vietnam's central Quang Nam Province, on the bank near the mouth of the poetic Thu Bon River, 30 km south of Danang.

-Recognised by the UNESCO as the world heritage site in 1999, it has became a hot tourist spot for not only the locals but also the foreign tourists.
+Recognised by the UNESCO as the world heritage site in 1999, it has become a hot tourist spot for not only the locals but also the foreign tourists.
 Today, we’ll give a glimpse of how its beauty that has hypnotized millions of tourists from all over the world.

-Coming to this town, you’ll get a chance to admire a series of well-preserved old-architectured houses with moss grown walls and old furniture from their pristine past.
+Coming to this town, you’ll get a chance to admire a series of well-preserved old-architectured houses with moss-grown walls and old furniture from their pristine past.

 As a major trading port dates from 15th to 19th century, Hoi An is lucky to be a cultural crossing which reflects a fusion of Cham, Japanese, Chinese and the Western culture.
-Hoi An itself is free to visit; however, to enter the Old town, you’ll need an entrance ticket which are sold at various entry points.
+Hoi An itself is free to visit; however, to enter the Old town, you’ll need an entrance ticket which is sold at various entry points.
 The Old town ticket includes 5 coupons to enter 5 different attractions which are Old house, museum, assembly hall, handicraft workshop and either the Japanese Covered Bridge or the Quan Cong Temple.
 Let’s get away from the modern and high-tech era, explore the old-fashioned charm and see for yourself how lively this ancient town is.